eminencegrs/azure-cookbook-notes/Chapter_02.md

 if there is available growing space in the parent VNet.
 It is a good practice to understand how big your subnet needs to be and allocate the right address space in the first place.

+## Routing Network Traffic Using User-Defined Routes

+You need to route outgoing subnet traffic to Azure and/or on-premises networks and/or internet resources.

+### Solution

+Create an Azure route table, add one or more custom routes to it, and associate the new route table with your subnets.

+### Discussion

+Microsoft Azure automatically creates a system (default) route table for each subnet and adds system default routes to it.
+You can’t update or delete these routes, but you can override them.
+In this recipe, you learned how to override these system routes by creating and assigning a custom route table.

+One of the main use cases for custom routes (route tables) is to forward all the outgoing subnet traffic to a virtual appliance such as the Azure Firewall service.
+This enables you to monitor, secure, and limit the subnet traffic.